joshfreeman00/MatchTheDoggo/README.md

 ## Testing

+* Theres a bug that doesn't allow the shuffling funcion to shuffle the cards in the pool all together.
 - I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.

 ## Deployment